erwilleke/ToyApp/README.md

 ## Overview

-This application is Eric's initial journey from "I haven't touch Rally's SDK" to "I have a functioning, somewhat useful application".
+This application is Eric's initial journey from "I haven't touched Rally's SDK" to "I have a functioning, somewhat useful application".

 ## Usage